mypreview/woo-store-vacation/readme.txt

 If you enjoyed using this plugin, we would greatly appreciate your feedback in the form of a [5-star rating](https://wordpress.org/support/plugin/woo-store-vacation/reviews/ "Rate Woo Store Vacation 5 stars").
 Your rating will help us improve and continue providing high-quality services.
 Thank you!

 = Does Woo Store Vacation have a pro or premium version? = Yes, it does.
-The [Woo Store Vacation PRO](https://mypreview.one/woo-store-vacation/ "Woo Store Vacation (PRO)") is available as an upgrade and offers additional features and third-party integrations.
+The [Store Vacation PRO](https://woo.com/products/store-vacation/ "Store Vacation (PRO)") is available as an upgrade and offers additional features and third-party integrations.

 == Screenshots ==
 1. Plugin’s settings page